 About Professor James M. Ntambi

-Professor James M. Ntambi has dedicated much of his career to developing strategies for managing and preventing metabolic diseases.
+Professor James M. Ntambi, a professor in the UW–Madison Department of Biochemistry, has dedicated much of his career to developing strategies for managing and preventing metabolic diseases.
 His approach emphasizes solutions that are mindful of the needs, resources and cultures of affected communities.
 In his home country of Uganda, he collaborates with doctors and healthcare professionals to promote disease prevention and address metabolic and endocrine diseases.
 At UW–Madison, he co-leads two study abroad programs through which hundreds of UW undergraduate students have had opportunity to explore connections between metabolic disorders, medical care, agriculture, health and nutrition.

 This Fellowship is named in his honor and supports basic science research and training to empower postdoctoral scientists from African universities to new opportunities in their independent research careers.